-The FY 2022-23 Enacted State budget offers opportunities to address health care affordability, infrastructure needs, access, and equity.
+The FY 2022-23 proposed State budget and May Revise offer opportunities to address health care affordability, infrastructure needs, access, and equity.

-Provides \$300M in ongoing funding to enhance the public health infrastructure of which \$200M will be for local health departments to strengthen staffing, standardize the collection and integration of data to guide local decisionmaking, and expand local partnership with health care delivery systems, community-based organizations, and faithbased organizations.

-- \$3.1B in FY 2022-23 to implement CalAIM.
-HCSA is working with Medi-Cal Managed Care Plans as well as other safety net partners to implement the many CalAIM initiatives in a way that leverages existing infrastructure and minimizes disruption to services. - Expands full scope Medi-Cal to all income-eligible adults aged 26 through 49 regardless of immigration status, beginning January 1, 2024 by providing \$835.6 in the first year, growing to \$2.6B annually.
-More than 21,000 Alameda County residents who are on HealthPAC will be eligible for full-scope Medi-Cal from this expansion. - \$200M to expand access to reproductive healthcare services, improve clinical infrastructure, and expand the workforce in reproductive healthcare services.
+- Provides \$300M in ongoing funding to enhance the public health infrastructure of which \$200M will be for local health departments to strengthen staffing, standardize the collection and integration of data to guide local decisionmaking, and expand local partnership with health care delivery systems, community-based organizations, and faithbased organizations. - \$3.1B in FY 2022-23 to implement CalAIM.
+HCSA is working with Medi-Cal Managed Care Plans as well as other safety net partners to implement the many CalAIM initiatives in a way that leverages existing infrastructure and minimizes disruption to services. - Expands full scope Medi-Cal to all income-eligible adults aged 26 through 49 regardless of immigration status, beginning January 1, 2024 by providing \$834M in the first year, growing to \$2.6B annually.
+More than 21,000 Alameda County residents who are on HealthPAC will be eligible for full-scope Medi-Cal from this expansion.